michaelbrn/michaelbrn/README.md

-- 👋 Hi, I’m @michaelbrn
+- 👋 Hi, I’m @michaelbrn.
-Physicist dabbling in code.
+A Physicist dabbling in code.

 <!---